WinVector/vtreat/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-vtreat is an [R](https://cran.r-project.org) data.frame processor/conditioner package that helps prepare real-world data for predictive modeling in a statistically sound manner.
+[vtreat](https://github.com/WinVector/vtreat) is an [R](https://cran.r-project.org) data.frame processor/conditioner that prepares real-world data for predictive modeling in a statistically sound manner.

 Even with modern machine learning techniques (random forests, support vector machines, neural nets, gradient boosted trees, and so on) or standard statistical methods (regression, generalized regression, generalized additive models) there are *common* data issues that can cause modeling to fail. vtreat deals with a number of these in a principled and automated fashion.